Glossary

 #

 An early customer who provides product feedback and case-study cooperation in exchange for free or discounted access during product development.
 Distinct from a free trial user or beta tester.
 Bound by a structured agreement (3-9 month term, scope, exchange of value).
-The early-stage operating system for B2B SaaS pre-PMF — compresses 18 months of customer discovery into 6 months and produces the first 2-3 reference logos.
+The pre-PMF B2B playbook — compresses 18 months of customer discovery into 6 months and produces the first 2-3 reference logos.
 30-60% convert to paid at end-of-term in well-run programs.

 Conferences